VB functions in RegExpr.Bas

 End If

-RegExprSubst needs the previous call to RegExpr to be successful.
-RegExprSubst stores the substituted string, and successive calls to RegExprSubst, RegExprResult and RegExprIndex give results based on the substituted string.
-For example, you can call RegExprSubst successively like this:
+RegExprSubst stores the substituted string.
+Successive calls to RegExprSubst, RegExprResult and RegExprIndex give results based on the previously substituted string.
+You can call RegExprSubst successively like this:

 If RegExpr("Result: Good", "Good|Excellent") Then